-The number of words in the serial frame depends on the operating mode of the chip (1 or 2 I/Q pairs) and whether or not a read access occurs.
+The number of words in the serial frame depends on the operating mode of the chip (one or two I/Q pairs) and whether or not a read access occurs.
 It also depends on the Append Data pin, AD.
-When this signal is asserted, then the RData word is appended to the Serial Frame regardless of whether or not a read was performed in the Frame.
+When this signal is asserted, then the RDATA word is appended to the Serial Frame regardless of whether or not a read was performed in the frame.
 This allows time-slotted systems where multiple AD6620s or other devices share a serial port of a DSP without hardware handshakes.
-When AD is high and there has not been a read during the active frame the RData word is driven low and SDFE is held off for another serial word length.
+When AD is high and there has not been a read during the active frame, the RDATA word is driven low and SDFE is held off for another serial word length.

 At all times, the serial interface must have time to shift all bits.
-The section below Serial Port Guidelines should be consulted to determine is sufficient time exists
+The section below Serial Port Guidelines should be consulted to determine if sufficient time exists.